 Signs of a Healthy Venus Flytrap

-The first thing to do is check your plants daily.
+The first thing to do is check your for signs of a healthy Venus fly trap daily.
 You want to see if the stems and leaves are still green and vibrant.

-These are the key signs to know if your Venus flytrap is healthy:
+These are the key signs for how to tell if a Venus flytrap is healthy:

 - The plant’s colors are clear, bright, vibrant, and healthy.